The author has worked in conservation and woodland management over many years.

 Jawsaws can be used to slice up fallen timber, prune thick branches and cut live trees, up to a few inches across.

 There are corded-electric and cordless versions.
-Worx are one company that offer a jawsaw on an extension pole for longer reach.
+Worx is one company that offers a jawsaw on an extension pole for longer reach.

 A useful kind of saw for pruning back bigger branches is a kind of chain saw you use by pulling back and forth on a rope.
 They can be very short for use from a ladder or very long to be used from the ground.

-One advantage of these saws is that can cut a branch back close to the trunk easily and at the right angle.
+One advantage of these saws is they can cut a branch back close to the trunk easily and at the right angle.
 This looks neat and also helps prevent infection.